sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 3. fill in the prompt for your networks ssid (your networks name) and press enter

 4. fill in the prompt for your networks password and press enter.

-Note: you will not see anything happening on the screen when you are entering the password, this is a privacy feature.
+Note that you will not see anything happening when you are typing the password-- this is a security feature.

 5. after the script finishes, move your newly created wpa_supplicant.conf file to the /etc/wpa_supplicant directory: `sudo mv wpa_supplicant.conf /etc/wpa_supplicant/`

 ### Switching to Managed Mode

-These instructions need to be followed everytime you wish to switch your drone to managed mode.
-The drone always starts up as a wifi access point so that you will always be able to connect to your drone, even if you are in range of the network you usually connect to.
+These instructions need to be followed every time you wish to switch your drone to managed mode.
+The drone always starts up as a WiFi access point so that you will always be able to connect to your drone, even if you are not in range of the network you usually connect to.

-On the drone (using either a terminal in the code server or ssh):
+**In the terminal:**

 1. navigate to the networking directory in the pidrone_pkg: `roscd pidrone_pkg/networking`